ParrotSec/documentation/Migration-Update/English_translation/Shell and Basic Commands.md

 	$ whoami
 	user
 	$ pwd
-	/ home / user
+	/home/user
 	$ su - parrot
 	password:
 	$ whoami
 	parrot
 	$ pwd
-	/ home / parrot
+	/home/parrot

 For a better understanding of your command, we invite you to check the manual, executing from the terminal:

 	$ man su

-To exit the manual, press the "q" key.
+	(To exit the manual, press the "q" key.)

 ## Sudo command ##

 Sudo is the acronym for "Switch User DO" (Change User and Do ...).
 This command allows us to change the root user in an imperceptible way and execute commands or actions with the privileges of the root user in a completely secure way.
 In large part of the Linux distributions we have the sudo command installed by default.

 This command can not be used by all users of the system, there is a group called "sudoers users", the users belonging to this group are the only ones that are authorized to use this command, it is usually only configured for users system administrators.
-The configuration file is located in / etc / sudoers.
+The configuration file is located in /etc/sudoers.

 Content of the sudoers file in Parrot: